-Prerequisites: OPAT 210 or departmental consent

-Rotation: Arranged Summer
+Prerequisites: IA or Departmental Consent and OPAT 210 Rotation: Arranged Summer

 This course covers a variety of outdoor activities such as hiking, glacier travel, desert travel, and mountaineering.
 It will cover issues specific to the area of travel, including but not limited to: environmental effects on humans, health and first aid concerns, cultural aspects, specific requirements and concerns for out of country travel, outdoor ethics, safety, and logistics.
 Field experience to approved areas has included travel in areas such as the Pacific Crest Trail, Nepal, Peru, Ecuador and various areas in Canada.
 Course may be taken more than once, for a total of 4 credits.